x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/deploy-hybrid.md

 3. When you're prompted, click **Run** to open the Hybrid Configuration Wizard.

 4. Click **Next**, and then, in the **On-premises Exchange Server Organization** section, select **Detect the optimal Exchange server**.
 The wizard will attempt to detect an on-premises Exchange server.
-If the wizard doesn't detect an Exchange server, or if you want to use a different server, select **Specify a server running Exchange 2010, Exchange 2013 or 2016** and then specify the internal FQDN of an Exchange Client Access Server for Exchange 2010 and 2013, or an Exchange Mailbox server for Exchange 2016.
+If the wizard doesn't detect an Exchange server, or if you want to use a different server, select **Specify a server running Exchange 2010, Exchange 2013, or Exchange 2016**.
+Then specify the internal FQDN of an Exchange Client Access Server for Exchange 2010 and Exchange 2013 or an Exchange Mailbox server for Exchange 2016.

 5. In the **Office 365 Exchange Online** section, select the location where your Microsoft 365 or Office 365 organization is hosted and then click **Next**.